Junyi00/tp/docs/UserGuide.md

   Un-bookmarks the 2nd customer in LoyaltyLift.
   ![result for 'unmarkc 2'](images/unmarkcResult.png)

-* `findc Betsy` followed by `unmarkc 1`<br>
-  Un-bookmarks the 1st customer in the results of the `findc` command.

 </div>

+<div style="page-break-after: always;"></div>

 [//]: # (@@author CloudHill)

 #### Setting a customer's note : `setnotec`

-By creating a note, you can keep track of essential details of your customers, such as their preferences or previous feedbacks.
+By creating a note, you can keep track of essential details of your customers, such as their preferences or previous feedback.

 **Format**